 Deposit Policy: Your spot on a course is not secured until we receive your deposit.
 Deposits are non-refundable and non-transferable in case of cancellation.
 If a course is already full, we will refund 100% of your deposit.
 Your deposit will be repaid to you 100% when we receive your tuition from the VA.

-Methods of Payment: We accept checks, money orders, cash (in person only, never send cash to us or anyone else), wire transfers and credit cards via PayPal.
-If interested in a wire transfer, contact us for details.
-Our preferred method of payment are money orders and checks.
-They should be sent to our New Hampshire address:
+Methods of Payment: We accept checks, money orders, cash (in person only, never send cash to us or anyone else), Wise currency transfers and credit cards via PayPal.
+If interested in a Wise currency transfer, contact us for details.
+Our preferred method of payment are money orders and checks and Wise currency transfers.
+They should be sent to:

 If the GI Bill does not pay 100% of the tuition, the individual is responsible for the balance.
 We will figure this out in advance of the course.